 After that comes the unique process of mining.
 Mining is a relatively newer term in digital currency and was made popular only after the Bitcoin boom.
 Mining is nothing but the placing of algorithms to place your personal key into the blockchain in a cryptographic manner so as to avoid contact with any third parties.
 A certain reward by both parties ensures that mining keeps cryptocurrency under a safety blanket.

 Bitcoin vs. Litecoin vs. Dogecoin

 What is Bitcoin?

-As of 2016, 1 Bitcoin is worth around $375 on the open market [Update: As of 3rd March 2017, it has crossed $1200].
+In 2016, 1 Bitcoin was worth around $375 on the open market.
+As of 3rd March 2017, it crossed $1200.
 The total number of bitcoins in circulation exceeds 15 million.
-In dollar terms, the Bitcoin market capitalization is near $5.7 billion.
+In June 2017 its price crossed $2800 and in dollar terms, the Bitcoin market capitalization crossed 47 billion.

 What is Litecoin?

 For those who do not know about Litecoin, it is yet another electronic currency – quite similar to what Bitcoin-based its origin on.
 Litecoin is a cryptocurrency currency launched in 2011 by Charles Lee, an MIT graduate and former software developer at Google.
 Litecoin is based upon the fundamentals of how the peer-to-peer system works on Bitcoin, but with improvements on the technical front.